amirberenji1995/technical-blog/posts/factory-vs-strategy.md

 ## 🧠 3.
 The Strategy Pattern (Alone)

-The Strategy pattern lets you dynamically select logic (a strategy) based on a condition — perfect when behavior varies but the interface is stable.
+The Strategy Pattern is a behavioral design pattern that enables selecting an algorithm or behavior at runtime based on context, while maintaining a consistent interface.
+It’s ideal when you have multiple interchangeable behaviors that can vary independently from the clients using them.

-Here, we drop the factory and instead build a mapping from `ChannelType` to handler functions.
+In this approach, instead of constructing objects through a factory, we map each `ChannelType` to a corresponding handler function.
+This keeps logic selection clean and avoids overengineering with classes that do little.
+However, without a clear boundary around object creation, the strategy can sometimes miss opportunities for future extensibility.

 ```python
 # strategy_only.py